Sitecore-ESearch/ESearch/README.md

 |`Date Format`|Date format used for displaying date.|

 ### Search Results
-The search results component shows the result items of searching.
+The Search Results component shows the results of searching.

 ![](img/Component_SearchResults.png)

 A result item uses the `Search Result Data` template for displaying its information.
-Set this template to your page templates' `Base template` field.
+Set this to your `Base template` field.

 - /sitecore/templates/Feature/ESearch/Search Result Data